kuukitenshi/DIDA_meetings/README.md

 - 116117 - Pedro Silva

 ## Checkpoint implemented features:
 - **Step 0 (provided):** Baseline.
-In this implementation, the system implements statemachine replication and runs “Schedule A” only.
-A simple, and incomplete, version of the baseline has been already implemented and is provided to students.
 - **Step 1:** Complete the baseline.
 Implement debug modes required to show that the baseline is bogus.
 Complete the baseline, namely by doing a proper Paxos “phase 1”.
 - **Step 2:** Multi-Paxos.
 The system implements Multi-Paxos, running “Schedule A”
+- **Step 3:** Implement Reconfigurable Multi-Paxos, as the system has "Schedule B", which involves performing a state transfer, such that the new replicas have knowledge about values decided in the past.
+- **Step 4:** Implement Fast topic, which is the same as above, but now using fast topic operations.

 # Build